ydahal1/ydahal1/jokes.md

-How many South Americans does it take to change a lightbulb?
-A Brazilian
+I wanted to be a tailor but I didn't suit the job

 [
-Wed Dec 24 00:30:58 UTC 2025
+Thu Dec 25 00:30:24 UTC 2025
  ]